These numbers won’t surprise you.

 6. Drive Leads By Answering the Right Quora Questions

 Quora is overlooked by many marketers.
 This is partly because professional networking channels like LinkedIn take precedence for many marketing departments.
-However, there are some smart things you can do to grow a presence on Quora and utilize the platform to get content ranking.
+However, there are some things you can do to grow a presence on Quora and utilize the platform to get content ranking.

 One proven way to get traction on Quora is by establishing a presence as a thought leader in your niche.
 Follow these steps to generate wins: